 We apply LPD-C to simulated and real NGS data, and compare its performance to both SPLDA (Witten, 2011) and a negative binomial model (EdgeR; Robinson et al. (2010)).
 These methods are chosen because Witten (2011) shows that SPLDA performs significantly better than current approaches (except EdgeR) for classifying and clustering NGS data.
 The simulated data are generated using the hierarchical model (1) - (3).
-Two publicly available NGS datasets are used: human cervical cancer data (hereafter cervical cancer data;

-Witten et al. (2010)) and human gene expression data from liver and kidney (hereafter human data; Marioni et al. (2008)).
+Two publicly available NGS datasets are used: human cervical cancer data (hereafter cervical cancer data; Witten et al. (2010)) and human gene expression data from liver and kidney (hereafter human data; Marioni et al. (2008)).
 These real data are chosen because Witten (2011) shows that both EdgeR and SPLDA perform well for the human data, but that the cervical cancer data are challenging for both of these methods.
-It is important to remember that LPD-C is a Bayesian latent factor model, and that it is fundamentally different from the hypothesis testing based approach of EdgeR, and from the penalized likelihood based approach of SPLDA.
+It is important to remember that LPD-C models the generative mechanism of NGS data, and that it is fundamentally different from the hypothesis testing based approach of EdgeR, and from the penalized likelihood based approach of SPLDA.
 However, the comparisons illustrate the similarities and differences in these methods.
-The novel feature that distinguishes LPD-C from existing approaches for NGS data analysis is that it groups selected genes into a pre-specified number of gene-subsets.
-Further, Rogers et al. (2005) show that LPD is more flexible than hierarchical and k-means clustering, so we do not compare LPD-C with these classical unsupervised methods.
+The novel feature that distinguishes LPD-C from existing approaches for NGS data analysis is that it groups selected genes into a pre-specified number of gene-subsets, and these gene-subsets have desirable properties.